Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Introduction

 The rest of the manuscript is organized as follows.
 An all-dielectric metasurface (semiconductor meta-atoms atop an infrared transparent substrate) that will be used throughout this work as a platform to demonstrate a TI is described in Section~\ref{sec:MS_resonances}.
-A specific metasurface design supporting high-quality factor MIR resonances and highly localized "hot spots" of the electric field intensity that can be used for localized free carrier generation (LFCG) is described in Sect.~\ref{sec:MS_resonances}\ref{subsec:design}.
-Several perturbative techniques for calculating resonance frequency shifts of the metasurface due to LFCG inside the hot spots are described in Sect.~\ref{sec:MS_resonances}\ref{subsec:freq_shift}, with the emphasis on deriving rigorous analytic expressions for the frequency shift that take into account the vectorial nature of the electromagnetic fields inside meta-atoms.
-We demonstrate that by controlling the density and spatial location of the generated carriers, either red- or blue-shifting of a metasurface resonance can be accomplished.
-Specific examples of resonance frequency modification via LFCG in a germanium-based metasurface are presented in Sect.~\ref{sec:MS_resonances}\ref{subsec:Ge_example}.
-In Sect.~\ref{sec:time_domain}\ref{sec:IIIA}, we detail our approach to the modeling of laser-driven free carrier generation in a dielectric.
-The effects of FC generation on a dispersive Drude-Lorentz medium are described in Sect.~\ref{sec:time_domain}\ref{subsec:TVDLM} where we rigorously derive the expressions for the currents due to the newly created FCs.
-Furthermore, in Sect.~\ref{sec:time_domain}\ref{subsec:Energy} we derive an analytic expression for the total energy density in a time-varying Drude-Lorentz medium.
-We find that the total energy of the system remains unaffected by the FCs when they are created at rest during a TI.
-In Sect.~\ref{sec:TI_in_metasurface}\ref{subsec:IV_A}, we demonstrate the effects of a sharp TI on a metasurface-guided MIR mode using the pump-probe approach via time-domain simulations.
+A specific metasurface design supporting high-quality factor MIR resonances and highly localized \enquote{hot spots} of the electric field intensity that can be used for localized free carrier generation (LFCG) is described in Sect.~\ref{subsec:design}.
+Several perturbative techniques for deriving rigorous analytic expressions for the resonance-frequency shifts due to local FC generation are described in Sect.~\ref{subsec:freq_shift}, which account for the vector nature of electromagnetic fields within meta-atoms.
+We demonstrate that, by controlling the density and spatial distribution of the generated carriers, either red- or blue-shifting of a metasurface resonance can be achieved, with specific examples for a germanium-based metasurface presented in Sect.~\ref{subsec:Ge_example}.
+In Sect.~\ref{sec:IIIA}, we detail our approach to the modeling of laser-driven free carrier generation in a dielectric.
+The effects of FC generation on a dispersive Drude-Lorentz medium are described in Sect.~\ref{subsec:TVDLM}, where we rigorously derive the expressions for the currents due to the newly created FCs.
+In Sect.~\ref{subsec:Energy} we derive an analytic expression for the total energy density in a time-varying Drude-Lorentz medium, where we find that the total energy in the system remains unaffected by the FCs, but rather a re-partitioning of the energy between the EM fields and the free carriers takes place.
+In Sect.~\ref{subsec:IV_A}, we demonstrate the effects of a sharp TI on a metasurface-guided MIR mode using the pump-probe approach via time-domain simulations.
 An ultrashort high-frequency pump pulse can produce temporal reflections via localized metallization for a lower-frequency MIR mode while also redshifting the mode.
-We study the energy dynamics of the MGW mode across a time interface in Sect.~\ref{sec:TI_in_metasurface}\ref{subsec:IV_b} and describe the partitioning of the MGW's energy after the TI.
-In Sect.~~\ref{sec:TI_in_metasurface}\ref{subsec:IV_c} we describe a quasistatic magnetic field that is generated as a result of the TI via rectification of the AC magnetic fields of the propagating MGW.
+We study the energy dynamics of the MGW mode across a time interface in Sect.~\ref{subsec:IV_b} and describe the partitioning of the MGW's energy after the TI.
+In Sect.~\ref{subsec:IV_c} we describe a quasistatic magnetic field that is generated as a result of the TI via rectification of the AC magnetic fields of the propagating MGW.
 Our findings are summarized in Section~\ref{sec:conclusions}.